oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/9-insight-in-data.md

     ![screenshot of sales analysis to singles by genre](images/image86_analyze_single_genre.png)

-**Isn’t that what Data Insights told us?!
+**Isn’t that what Insights tool told us?!
 It discovered that without any input from us!**

-While doing manual analysis in the **Data Analysis** tool, we must actively look at and compare the data for certain hierarchies.
+While doing manual analysis in the **Analysis** tool, we must actively look at and compare the data for certain hierarchies.
 There are many combinations, but people use their experience to guide their analysis steps.
 In comparison, **Data